Wednesday, October 24, 2007

 mer

-"All of us get lost in the darkness, dreamers learn to steer by the stars" Bob Dylan
+the darkness, dreamers learn to steer by the stars" Bob Dylan